Low Sex Drive In Women

 The truth is, many women, and men, will experience sexual desire fluctuating within their lifetime.
 Most of the time it’s totally natural - and something we have the power to control.

 What are the symptoms of low desire?

-There is no defining number that describes “low desire” or having a low sex drive, and low desire will mean different things for different women.
+There is no defining number that describes “low desire” or having a low sex drive.
+Low desire will mean different things for different women.

 That said, the common signs of low libido in women are as follows: